nunomaduro/mock-final-classes/README.md

 ## 👏🏻 Credits

-Most of the work is done by the package [dg/bypass-finals](https://github.com/dg/bypass-finals), make sure you support the maintainer here: [Donation to the maintainer of bypass-finals](https://nette.org/make-donation?to=bypass-finals).
+Most of the work is done by the library [dg/bypass-finals](https://github.com/dg/bypass-finals), so make sure you support the maintainer here: [Donate](https://nette.org/make-donation?to=bypass-finals).
+Thank you!

 ---